calm/TSHAlphaVideos/README.md

 Otherwise just drag and drop the files from [here](https://github.com/tsheaff/TSHAlphaVideos/tree/master/Pod/Classes) into your project.

-Either way, you'll also want to get a copy of [alpha_video.rake](https://github.com/tsheaff/TSHAlphaVideos/blob/master/alpha_video.rake) in your rake scope.
+Either way, you'll also want to get a copy of [alpha_video.rake](https://github.com/tsheaff/TSHAlphaVideos/blob/master/alpha_video.rake) in your [rake path](https://github.com/ruby/rake).

 ### Video Processing